kbotic00/HCI-2023-2024/README.md

 # Final toughts
 ## Positive
-- Good design
+- Home page, Shop page and Product page are designed to be simple yet effective, providing a clean and intuitive user experience.
-- Home page is simple but effective, great filter options for easier search options
+- The filter options are well-implemented, allowing users to easily search and narrow down their choices.
-- Followed basic design principles and heuristics: visibility,consistency,mapping,
+- The project follows basic design principles and heuristics, including visibility, consistency, and mapping, ensuring a user-friendly interface.
-- Everything what is implemented works without errors
+- All implemented features work seamlessly without any errors, contributing to a smooth user experience.

 ## Negative
-- No shoe size option
+- Missing Shoe Size Option
-- No cart implementation
+- No Cart Implementation
-- No search of products available
+- No Product Search Functionality